 Connecting the North Shore and South Shore areas of Devils Lake State Park, the East Bluff Trail is one of two trails offering lofty, inspiring views of Devil's Lake and its tall, craggy bluffs.
 Departing from the east end of the North Shore Visitors’ Area is the easiest, most gradual way to reach the Devils Lake cliff tops.

 The route mixes dirt trails with occasional stone stairways, all through a wonderful hardwood forest landscape with regular opportunities to see grand views of the Lake.
 While you gain 500 feet of elevation along the way, the East Bluff Trail is much more manageable then the heart-thumping Balanced Rock, Potholes, or CCC trails.
 At the southeast end of the trail, you'll have your best opportunity to see rock climbers practicing their skills along the East Rampart, the longest continual section of tall cliffs at Devil's Lake.
 If you think you'd like to try climbing, consider our rock climbing trips or anchors classes.

-This trail is makes a good loop hike with the East Bluff trail.
-Similar to the East Bluff Trail, the Woods Loop moderately ascends/descends the eastern flank of Devils Lake, but instead of following the cliff edge, the trail stays back in the woods with no views of the lake.
+This trail is makes a good loop hike in combination with the East Bluff trail.
+Similar to the East Bluff Trail, the Woods Loop moderately ascends/descends the eastern flank of Devils Lake, but instead of following the cliff edge, the trail stays back in the woods, following a nice stream for a good stretch.
 Though the Woods Loop might have less dramatic flair, it provides a very nice stroll through a beautiful, open woodland with much less traffic than the more popular cliffside hikes.
 Choose this trail if you're looking for a quiet, gentle variation during a busy weekend.

 This access trail links the Group Camp area with the South Shore picnic and beach area, running parallel to and just south of South Shore Road.
 Rolling and mild with a few steps along the way, link this trail with the Grottos Trail for an easy, enjoyable loop hike.
 If you're camping at the Group Campground, this trail makes car-free living possible for the duration of your stay!

 The most ambitious hiking route at Devils Lake, the Ice Age Loop combines the Sauk Point, Johnson Moraine, West Bluff, East Bluff, and Roznos Meadow trails for a scenic, burly, and athletic trail day.
 Traversing meadowlands, wetlands, forests, cliffs, creeks, and rocky glens, there is no better way to get to know Devils Lake State Park.
 Bring lots of food and water, and wear good shoes!

-See the Devils Lake Trail Map (above) for the complete Ice Age Loop, highlighted in a wide, gray line.
-The hike is actually not a loop, and requires a cars shuttle from Parfrey's Glen to the Roznows Meadown trailheads.
+See the Devils Lake Trail Map (top of page) for the complete Ice Age Loop, highlighted in a wide, gray line.
+The hike is actually not a loop, and requires a cars shuttle from Parfrey's Glen to the Roznow's Meadow trailheads.

-A moderate trail exploring the kettle-moraine country north of County DL, this is the northern-most trail at Devils Lake.
-The trail connects the Northern Lights and Ice Age campgrounds to Steinke Basin, creating good loop opportunities witht he Steinke Basin system.
-Excellent birding in the marsh sections of the Johnson Moraine Loop.
+A moderate trail exploring the marshes and hummocks of kettle-moraine country north of County DL, this is the northern-most trail at Devils Lake.
+The trail connects the Northern Lights and Ice Age campgrounds to Steinke Basin, creating good link-up loop opportunities with the Steinke Basin trail system.
+Excellent birding awaits in the marsh sections of the Johnson Moraine Loop.

 A natural Stairmaster, the stone steps of this steeply climbing trail provide a serious workout while taking you to the top of the East Rampart.
-Start from the north end of the South Shore parking lot, crossing the railroad track then heading east (right).
+Start from the north end of the South Shore parking lot, crossing the railroad tracks, then heading east (right).
 Enjoy the flat, wooded Grottos Trail for a few minutes, then find a left turn (signed) heading straight up the bluff.
-The visual highlight of this trail is undoubtedly the natural stone hallway at Red Rocks, about 3/4 of the way up, where you are surrounded by tall, beautiful red Baraboo Quartzite.
-A huge pine grows inside the hallway; it is really neat, like being in Bryce Canyon National Park.
-Near the top, look for ancient rounded eroded potholes formed by swirling water and a cool, tight hallway through red quartzite faces.
+The visual highlight of this trail is undoubtedly the natural stone hallway at Red Rocks, about three-quarters of the way up, where you find yourself surrounded by tall, beautiful red Baraboo Quartzite.
+A huge pine grows inside the hallway; it is really neat, reminiscent (to the author) of Bryce Canyon National Park.
+Near the top, look for ancient, rounded, eroded potholes formed by swirling water and a cool, tight hallway through red quartzite faces.
 The upper end of the Potholes Trail emerges just east of the famous Devil's Doorway.

 The Steinke Basin trail system consists of wide gravel/grass trails that serve as cross-country ski route during winter.
 Level and easy, paths cross meadows and woodlands, with occasional small stream crossings along the way.
 Steinke Basin holds a number of small bouldering areas which require some route-finding to locate, but are fun diversions from the hordes during the busy season.

-A high loop trail with some limited vistas, then partly in grassy meadows near Steinke Basin.
-Can view the Wisconsin River and Lake Wisconsin if you know where to look.
-Mountain bikes may travel this loop, so keep your eyes and ears peeled for speedy wheelers, especially around corners.
+This high loop trail holds some limited vistas, then explores the grassy meadows near Steinke Basin.
+You can view the Wisconsin River and Lake Wisconsin if you know where to look.
+Mountain bikes may travel this loop, so keep your eyes and ears peeled for speedy wheelers, especially around blind corners.